 To help meet this need, the Ticonderoga Revitalization Alliance has recently partnered with the school counselors at Ticonderoga High School on a new program to promote career and technical training to young Ticonderoga residents.
 The program consists of several components designed to create new interest in these careers and ultimately put our own residents to work right here in our own community.
 The components are:

-2. A Quick Reference Guide to Trade Education Programs designed to help counselors, students, and parents sort out all the training options available and figure out how to connect with them.
+2. A Quick Reference Guide to Skilled Career Programs designed to help counselors, students, and parents sort out all the training options available and figure out how to connect with them.
 It outlines the training available to high school juniors and seniors through BOCES/CV-TEC, and which programs are taught at which regional schools at the college-level.
 The brochure made its debut at the Ticonderoga Career Fair on March 27, 2019.

 Ticonderoga school counselor Eric Heckman said, “Our partnership with the Ti-Alliance has been nothing but positive.
 With their help, we’ve been able to deploy this Quick Reference Guide in a very short time.
 Now we have all of the important information on one page to help our students pursue careers in the trades.
 As school counselors, we are very excited to have this invaluable additional resource.
 We look forward to continued collaborations with Ti-Alliance. “